-If you are new to exhibiting, you probably have a host of questions, choosing a shell scheme or space only floor space might be one of them.
-Our customers often ask us which trade show is the right one for them or what they should do next in their exhibition organisation.
+If you are new to exhibiting, you probably have a host of questions, choosing a shell scheme or space-only floor space might be one of them.
+Our customers often ask us which trade show is right for them or what they should do next in their exhibition organisation.
 With over 20 years of experience in the exhibition industry, we’re more than happy to offer advice.

 The most common thing that people ask us about is floor space.
 You want to surround yourself with complementary neighbours who could help you generate more leads.
 Then you have to consider the flow of traffic.
 Is being by the door a good idea?
 There is so much to think about when booking your floor space, luckily we’ve already written this handy exhibition guide.